souffle-lang/souffle-lang.github.io/pages/docs/relations.md

     * The restriction is theoretically necessary, as otherwise no ordering for the inlining process can be imposed such that all relations in the cycle are removed.
 * The counter argument, `$`, cannot be used as an argument or in the rule body of an inlined relation.
 * At the moment, relations appearing in aggregators cannot be inlined, though this is only a restriction in practice due to the way certain functors are handled.

+### Disable Inlining
+The relation qualifier `no_inline` directs Souffl&eacute; to _not_ inline the marked relation.
+Note that `no_inline` is implied by the `no_magic` relation qualifier.

+The option `inline-exclude` can be used to prevent the given relations from being inlined and overrides any `inline` relation qualifiers.
+Note that `inline-exclude` is implied by the `magic-transform-exclude` option.

 ## Override
 The relation qualifier `override` controls whether rules in a relation that is defined in a component, can be overwritten in a sub-component.